6 Reasons You Should Study in the U.S.

 Once you’ve decided to study in the U.S., the most important step is conducting research to find the right school for you.
 Here are some things to look for in your U.S. college search.

-A reliable way to assess the quality of education amongst universities is by researching reputable rankings.
-For instance, Northeastern University is one of the top 50 universities in the U.S., and is ranked:
+A reliable way to assess the quality of education among universities is by researching reputable rankings.
+For instance, Northeastern University is one of the top universities in the U.S. and is ranked:

 Such titles indicate a dedication to not only quality education, but also the success of the school’s graduates, reputation, and ongoing partnerships with external organizations.

 Another indication of quality education is faculty credentials.
-Yamamoto recommends “to look for the biography (or CV) and experience of each faculty member” at your college of interest, especially in the department you’re considering.
+Yamamoto recommends that students look at the biography (or CV) and experience of each faculty member at your college of interest, especially in the department you’re considering.
 Remember, these are the people you’ll be learning directly from for the next several years.

 Since Northeastern is known for its experiential learning model, its faculty is chosen accordingly.
 “We take faculty from the actual field to avoid professors who are just ‘book smart,’” Yamamoto says.
 “We believe in hands-on experience.”